Kyrgyzstan Country Commercial Guide

 Last published date:

-The Kyrgyz Republic currently has bilateral investment treaties with the United States, Armenia, Azerbaijan, Belarus, China, Finland, France, Georgia, Germany, Hungary, India, Indonesia, Iran, Kazakhstan, the Republic of Korea, Lithuania, Malaysia, Moldova, Mongolia, Pakistan, Sweden, Switzerland, Tajikistan, Turkey, United Kingdom, Ukraine, and Uzbekistan.
+The Kyrgyz Republic maintains bilateral investment treaties with 27 countries, including the United States, Armenia, Azerbaijan, Belarus, China, France, Germany, India, Kazakhstan, Türkiye, the United Kingdom, and Uzbekistan.
+The U.S.-Kyrgyz Bilateral Investment Treaty has been in effect since 1994.

-In June 2004, the Kyrgyz Republic signed a Trade and Investment Framework Agreement (TIFA) with the United States, Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan.
-The objective of the TIFA is to provide a forum for addressing trade issues and enhancing trade and investment between the United States and Central Asia.
-The TIFA also provides a platform to address regional trade issues that hamper intra-regional trade, economic development and investment.
-The TIFA created a United States-Central Asia Council on Trade and Investment, which is designed to consider a wide range of issues that include, but are not limited to, intellectual property, labor rights, environmental issues and enhancing the participation of small- and medium-sized enterprises in trade and investment.
-The Department of Commerce’s Commercial Law Development Program (CLDP) leads U.S.-Central Asia TIFA Working Groups on several topics including Digital Trade, Customs, and Women’s Economic Empowerment, with the goal of liberalizing trade, promoting investment, and improving the legal environment for business throughout Central Asia.
+In June 2004, the Kyrgyz Republic signed the Trade and Investment Framework Agreement (TIFA) alongside the United States, Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan.
+The TIFA serves as a platform to address trade and investment issues, foster economic cooperation, and resolve regional trade barriers.
+It established the United States-Central Asia Council on Trade and Investment, which focuses on topics such as intellectual property, labor rights, environmental concerns, and the inclusion of small- and medium-sized enterprises in trade.
+The U.S. Department of Commerce’s Commercial Law Development Program (CLDP) leads TIFA working groups on areas such as digital trade, customs, and women’s economic empowerment, aiming to liberalize trade, promote investment, and improve the business environment across Central Asia.

-The U.S.-U.S.S.R. treaty on double taxation, which was signed in 1973, remains in effect between the U.S. and the Kyrgyz Republic.
-The Kyrgyz Republic has also signed double taxation treaties with Armenia, Austria, Belarus, Canada, China, Finland, Germany, India, Iran, Kazakhstan, Lithuania, Malaysia, Moldova, Mongolia, Pakistan, Poland, Russia, Switzerland, Tajikistan, Turkey, Ukraine, and Uzbekistan.
+The U.S.-U.S.S.R. treaty on double taxation, signed in 1973, continues to apply between the United States and the Kyrgyz Republic.
+Additionally, the Kyrgyz Republic has double taxation treaties with 22 other countries, including Austria, Canada, China, Germany, Russia, Switzerland, and Türkiye.

 ×